Skip Breadcrumb Links

 The program provides education and support for parents so they can encourage the healthy development of their children.
 Parents learn to help their children develop the skills they need for daily activities at home and in early learning and care settings.

-Without special support from an early age, a child who is blind or has low vision may have trouble learning to talk, explore and make friends when he or she begins school.
+Without special support from an early age, a child who is blind or has low vision may have trouble learning to talk, explore and make friends when they begin school.
 A child who is blind or has low vision is at a significant risk for difficulties in all areas of development, including:

 - communication and language